Ananym/welcome-to-nexus/community/finding-clan.md

 Once you're a little stronger, ask how you can help out - clans are more willing to support people who are interested in giving a little back.

 Clan halls can offer a convenient place to restock on supplies or quickly travel to other destinations.
-The 'map can help you navigate your clan hall - it may take you a little while to familiarize yourself with the entire layout.
+The 'm'ap can help you navigate your clan hall - it may take you a little while to familiarize yourself with the entire layout.

 By becoming a member of a clan, you represent that clan in public.
 Continue to act politely and respectfully to all if you wish to maintain good relationships with your new kin.